joosefupas/labs_checks_trends/README.md

 - Highlighting points above the threshold.
 - Adding horizontal lines at threshold levels.
 - Customizing axis labels, titles, and legends for better readability.

+@ Explanation of Risk Scores
+## ASCVD 10-Year Risk Score (ACC/AHA)
+ascvd_10y_accaha: This score calculates the 10-year risk of developing atherosclerotic cardiovascular disease (ASCVD) using guidelines from the American College of Cardiology (ACC) and the American Heart Association (AHA).
+It considers factors such as age, gender, race, cholesterol levels, blood pressure, diabetes status, smoking status, and medication use.
+The patient's score ranges from 1.00% to 1.02%, indicating a very low risk of cardiovascular events over the next 10 years.
+## Framingham Risk Scores
+ascvd_10y_frs: This is the Framingham Risk Score, which estimates the 10-year risk of ASCVD.
+It uses a similar set of risk factors as the ACC/AHA score but applies a different algorithm.
+The patient's score ranges from 3.06% to 3.77%, still indicating a low risk.
+ascvd_10y_frs_simple: This is a simplified version of the Framingham Risk Score.
+The patient's score is consistently 3.39% across all records, indicating a low risk.
+## MESA Risk Scores
+chd_10y_mesa: This score estimates the 10-year risk of coronary heart disease (CHD) based on the Multi-Ethnic Study of Atherosclerosis (MESA) cohort.
+It includes similar risk factors but is tailored for a multi-ethnic population.
+The patient's score ranges from 1.69% to 1.94%, suggesting a very low risk of CHD.
+chd_10y_mesa_cac: This score incorporates the Coronary Artery Calcium (CAC) score for a more accurate estimation.
+The patient's score ranges from 1.41% to 1.58%, indicating a very low risk of CHD, reflecting the absence of calcified plaque in the coronary arteries.